tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 “Terrified.”
 I admitted.

 “Relax!”
-Gabe handed over bright yellow bag,  grabbing my shoulders gently.
-“We’re here so you don’t burn down your house.”
+Gabe handed over a bright yellow bag,  grabbing my shoulders gently.
+“We're here so you don’t burn down your house.”

 “Ignore him.”
 Charlie rolled his eyes, pocketing his phone.
-“We’re here to help.”
-He nodded at me reassuringly.
+“We’re here to help. ” He nodded at me reassuringly.
 “Everything okay so far?”

 My ideal scenario was to have the boys arrive last.
 Dinner would be ready by then, and they wouldn’t have to open their mouths.
 I could tell Gabe had foreseen this—and was determined for the exact opposite to happen.
 I don’t think he was trying to ruin the night, but definitely wanted to make sure things didn’t go squeaky clean.
 I was 100% sure he was ready to tell Mina my most embarrassing stories—and alcohol would induce that.
 It was too late to send them away.
 I had already told Mina they were tagging along.
 So, I was going to grin and bear it.